metarex-media/www-metarex-media/content/blog/2024-09-15-IBC-win-at-v-nova/index.md

 ---
-title:       Today at 17:00 at V-Nova booth!
+title:       17:00 at V-Nova booth!
-linkTitle:   Today at 17:00 at V-Nova booth!
+linkTitle:   17:00 at V-Nova booth!
 date:        2024-09-15
 description: "{{% metarex %}} thanks all its Sponsors, Backers and Partners"
 author:      Bruce Devlin [@in](https://www.linkedin.com/in/mrmxf/)